You may be dreaming of a beautiful, lush garden, but if you’re a gardening novice it can feel quite daunting to start with.

 3. Make it manageable

 Consider how much you are willing/able to take on.
-If you want a great looking garden without the maintenance then why not consider using artificial grass.
-With a fake lawn you can concentrate on tending to flowerbeds and vegetable patches without wasting precious time or money on natural lawn maintenance.
+If you want a great looking garden without maintenance then why not consider using artificial grass.
+With a fake lawn, you can concentrate on tending to flowerbeds and vegetable patches without wasting precious time or money on natural lawn maintenance.